AleoNet/welcome/documentation/contribute/01_documentation_contribute.md

 ## Need Help?

-If you have any questions or need assistance, please don't hesitate to open an issue in the [aleo-docs](https://github.com/AleoNet/aleo-docs) or [welcome](https://github.com/AleoNet/welcome) repository or reach out to the maintainers.
+If you have any questions or need assistance, please don't hesitate to open an issue in the [welcome](https://github.com/AleoNet/welcome) repository or reach out to the maintainers.

 Thank you for contributing to the Aleo documentation!
 <!-- markdown-link-check-enable -->